rahulraghatate/code-challenge/src/README.md

     8. Any number of
         Ingest(e,D) function call can be performed to update the datastore and
         TopXSimpleLTVCustomers(x, D) to request top x customer by LTV_Value
+    9. Currently, fetching of new_records from new_file doesn't update the raw data_store(as records with different keys cannot be
+       appended).
+But the main tables(customer, order,image,site_visit retains all the previous and new records).

 ### In Progress/Future Work:
     1. Implementation of Referential Integrity in database management, by implementing DQ_check function to check for valid records before ingesting and create Log_files for every ingest activity.